allenhuffman/HauntedMansionTextAdventure/javascript/data/ITEMS-README.md

 - Used for revealing hidden items, dropping objects, etc.
 - The revealed item must exist in the items database

+#### `hidesItemId` (number, optional)
+- ID of an item to remove from the game world when action succeeds
+- Item is automatically searched for and removed from any room
+- Used for making items disappear, solving puzzles, etc.
+- The item must exist somewhere in the world to be hidden

 #### `newLocation` (number, optional)
 - Room ID to transport player to when action succeeds
 - Used for teleportation, secret passages, etc.
 - Must be a valid room ID from `hm_map.json`

+#### `modifyLocation` (object or array, optional)
+- Comprehensive room modification system for advanced interactions
+- Can modify single room or multiple rooms simultaneously
+- Supports adding exits, changing descriptions, and hiding items
+- See "Room Modification System" section below for details

 ## Item Matching System